zacharyhanna/SPOW-BDOW-introgression-scripts/README.md

 meanDP = 129.19,stdevDP = 34.2783,number of sites = 5821431

 ### 3) Exclude sites with excessive coverage
-We chose to exclude sites with coverage in excess of the mean + 5σ, as suggested by the GATK documentation (https://software.broadinstitute.org/gatk/guide/article?id=3225).
+We chose to exclude sites with coverage in excess of the mean + 5σ, as suggested by the [GATK documentation](https://software.broadinstitute.org/gatk/guide/article?id=3225){:target="_blank"}.

 ### 2) Allele depth calculation
 Usage example: